 LicenseRef-to signal that something is problematic about the license, even though Fedora has decided to allow it.
 For a good example, see the TOML file for

 LicenseRef-Baculaand the related issue.

-The license was classified as "good" under the (pre-SPDX) Callaway system, but is no longer found in Fedora.
+The license was classified as "good" under the (pre-SPDX) Callaway system, but is believed to no longer be present in supported releases of Fedora.

 If a license given a